tylerjwhitts/tjwhitts.github.io/about.md

 - Numerical modelling of the effective g-factor and spin-orbit interactions in InAs nanowires.
 - Low temperature measurements of nanoscale semiconducting devices.

+## Personal interests
+- Surfing and skateboarding
+- Music and guitars
+- Travel and life on the road

 ### Contact me
 [tyler.whittaker@adelaide.edu.au](mailto:tyler.whittaker@adelaide.edu.au)